aws-samples/sample-Dynamic-Text-to-SQL-with-Amazon-Bedrock-Agent/README.md

 6. Query results are stored in the S3 output bucket.
 7. The Lambda function retrieves and processes the results.
 8. If an error occurs during query execution:
-   a.
-The Lambda function captures the error message.
+  1. The Lambda function captures the error message.
-   b.
-The error message is returned to the Bedrock Agent.
+  2. The error message is returned to the Bedrock Agent.
-   c.
-The agent analyzes the error message to identify the issue.
+  3. The agent analyzes the error message to identify the issue.
-   d.
-The agent suggests modifications to the query or provides guidance to resolve the error.
+  4. The agent suggests modifications to the query or provides guidance to resolve the error.
-   e.
-If appropriate, the agent automatically retries the modified query by repeating steps 3-7.
+  5. If appropriate, the agent automatically retries the modified query by repeating steps 3-7.
 9. Processed results (or error analysis) are returned to the Bedrock Agent.
 10. The agent formats and presents the results or error resolution to the user.